-Q = Flow rate for test in Lpm
+O = Flow rate for test in Lpm

-- The upstream and downstream photometer readings are used for monitoring stability and for calculating a photometer correlation factor (CF).
-The correlation factor is determined with an empty filter holder and is calculated internally as shown below: - CF =Downstream Photometer Voltage - Downstream Background Voltage Upstream Photometer Voltage - Downstream Background Voltage representing the expected penetration range at a given resistance.
+- 5.1.4.
+The upstream and downstream photometer readings are used for monitoring stability and for calculating a photometer correlation factor (CF).
+The correlation factor is determined with an empty filter holder and is calculated internally as shown below. - CF = Downstream Photometer Voltage Downstream Background Voltage Upstream Photometer Voltage - Downstream Background Voltage resistance for two sheets and five sheets of stacked filter discs are supplied with each lot of the standard filters, with a central line and upper and lower lines representing the expected penetration range at a given resistance.
 The test data should fall within an acceptance zone having boundaries defined by the upper and lower curves on the graphs.
 The standard filter test using both 2 sheets and 5 sheets will be run at least once in each 8-hour test period to verify that the aerosol distribution is within the acceptance zone.